-- 1. Understand the principle of gyroscopic effect, construction and purpose of turning moment diagram. - 2.
-Know the working and uses of clutches and Dynamometer. - 3.
-Explain the principal Design and application of Governor's. - 4.
-Apprehend the concept of dynamic balancing in different types of engines. - 5.
-Discuss about the concept of free and forced vibration and their analysis.
+- 1. The principle of gyroscopic effect, construction and purpose of turning moment diagram. - 2.
+The working and uses of clutches and Dynamometer. - 3.
+The working principal Design and application of Governor's. - 4.
+The concept of dynamic balancing in different types of engines. - 5.
+The concept of free and forced vibration and their analysis.